-Your institution purchases a license to operate Rosh Hodesh: It’s a Girl Thing! and Shevet Achim: The Brotherhood from our National Office.
+Your institution purchases a license to operate Rosh Hodesh and Shevet Achim from our National Office.
 Once this license is purchased, your institution will work the National Office to train group leaders and launch the program successfully for your teens.
-Contact Sarah Fox at firstname.lastname@example.org for more information.
+Contact Sarah Fox at email@example.com for more information.

 What grade levels are best for Moving Traditions’ programs?

-Rosh Hodesh: It’s a Girl Thing! can begin with girls as young as eigth grade — and groups can be launched for any grade up through high school.
-The program includes five year’s worth of curricular materials.
+Rosh Hodesh can begin with girls as young as eighth grade — and groups can be launched for any grade up through high school.

-Shevet Achim: The Brotherhood is geared for boys entering the eighth grade.
-To date it has been successfully implemented with boys in grades 8-10 and some communities have started with boys in grade 7.
+Shevet Achim is geared for boys entering the eighth grade.
+To date, it has been successfully implemented with boys in grades 8-10.

 Is the program appropriate for all denominations?

 Yes.
 While most groups meet in Reform or Conservative contexts, Orthodox and secular institutions successfully operate groups as well.

 Are the programs only for synagogues?